If I get disability will my children receive benefits?

 Non-disabled children of disabled workers may potentially receive as dependents

-If you are eligible for Social Security disability, your earnings prior to becoming disabled determine if there is any money available on your Social Security record to pay benefits to your dependents.
+If you are eligible for Social Security Disability, your earnings prior to becoming disabled determine if there is any money available on your Social Security record to pay benefits to your dependents.
 Social Security considers children, stepchildren (stepchildren must meet certain support criteria), and spouses to be dependents of a disabled worker.

 The amount payable to children or any other dependents is determined by a formula that involves subtracting what your monthly disability benefit amount is from the family maximum.

-The “family maximum” is the all the money available for payment on your Social Security record.
+The 'family maximum' is the all the money available for payment on your Social Security record.
 If there is money remaining after you are paid it can be paid to your children or spouse.
 Disability dependents are eligible to receive a monthly benefit that is equal to fifty percent of your monthly disability benefit amount.

 How long will dependent children receive benefits from Social Security?